 ROSEN, GLOBAL INVESTOR COUNSEL, Encourages The Goldman Sachs Group, Inc. Investors to Inquire About Securities Class Action Investigation – GS

-/EIN News/ -- NEW YORK, Feb.
-23, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of The Goldman Sachs Group, Inc. (NYSE: GS) resulting from allegations that Goldman Sachs may have issued materially misleading business information to the investing public.
+NEW YORK, Feb.
+23, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of The Goldman Sachs Group, Inc. GS resulting from allegations that Goldman Sachs may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Goldman Sachs securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.